kanisterio/kanister/design/kanister-kopia-integration.md

 ### Kanister Functions

-We already have a rich repository of Kanister functions present on path `pkg/function` that enable application-level data protection in various use-cases.
+We already have a rich repository of Kanister functions present on path `pkg/function` that enable application-level data protection in various use cases.
 Few of these functions need to be re-worked to use Kopia.
 For starters, these functions are;

 1. BackupData